Credit Cards Balance Transfer Credit Cards

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Let’s compare balance transfers and cash advances to see how they work and when you might use them.
+Let’s compare balance transfers and cash advances to see how they work and when you might use each.

 Balance transfers vs. cash advances